 WELCOME to the IPRR site.

-The References List section has been significantly expanded with numerous additions from my papers, annotated to indicate the papers' main messages.
-New works of interest have been added to the on-line section of my archives at my www.ludwigbenner.org wb site.
+The References List section has been significantly updated with numerous additions from my papers, annotated to indicate the papers' main messages.
+New works have been added to the on-line section of my archives at my www.ludwigbenner.org wb site.
 (2/16)

 A new paper What do STAMP-based Analysts Expect from Safety Investigations?describes variations in accident investigation reports and other input data challenges that STAMP/CST analysts need to recognize in selecting candidate accidents for analyses, and options for addressing these challenges.
 It can be viewed at Procedia Engineering, Volume 128, p 93-102 (11/2015